 Investments in general are exposed to various risks, such as interest rate, credit and overall market volatility.
 Adverse economic conditions, either nationwide or internationally, may result in a reduction of the investments carrying amount.
 The maximum loss on the investments would be the carrying amount in the financial statements less amounts insured by the Securities Investor Protection Corporation ("SIPC").
-As of December 31, 2022 and 2021, the Foundation held investments in excess of the SIPC insurance limits.
+As of December 31, 2023 and 2022, the Foundation held investments in excess of the SIPC insurance limits.

-As of December 31, 2022 and 2021, investments in two funds represented approximately 12% and 11% of total investments.
+As of December 31, 2023, investments in three funds and as of December 31, 2022, investments in two funds represented approximately 16% and 12% of total investments, respectively.

 The Foundation maintains cash with one major financial institution.
-As of December 31, 2022, the Foundation was in excess of the federal depository insurance limit of \$2,620,977.
+As of December 31, 2023, the Foundation was in excess of the federal depository insurance limit of \$187,420.